 Seven Steps to Writing

-Each year group follows our 7 Steps to Writing sequence, where children are introduced to an array of genres and taught the necessary skills explicitly to be successful.
+Each year group follows our Seven Steps to Writing sequence, where children are introduced to an array of genres and taught the necessary skills explicitly to be successful.
 The sequence incorporates key elements of SPaG, Planning, Drafting and Edit and Improving to enable children to complete independent, extended pieces of writing.
 This ensures children can transfer their writing skills to the wider curriculum in a range of different contexts, for a range of different purposes and audiences.

 Learners with English as an additional language or those with additional needs are given a range of visual supports to aid their writing, including communicate-in-print word mats, to ensure they can achieve within all lessons.

-Teachers consistently ensure that pupils have access to good models of spoken language through the use of mixed ability groups where possible and correct adult use of Standard English.
+Teachers consistently ensure that pupils have access to good models of spoken language using mixed ability groups where possible and correct adult use of standard English.

 At Concord Junior School, we understand the importance that speaking and listening plays in developing our pupils’ communication skills and in turn their ability to communicate with the written word.
 Teachers plan opportunities for Oracy at regular intervals across the writing sequence; children are encouraged to share thoughts, articulately, presenting and sharing their work to the class and to a wide range of audiences.

 We are currently working collaboratively with Brigantia Learning Trust on the Voice Brigantia project, where we are developing the use of Oracy across all areas of the curriculum.